danilnagy/dmc/_posts/2015-10-14-server-side-analysis.md

 		grid[j].append(0)
 ```

 The outer loop iterates over the rows in the grid.
 Within this loop, we append a new empty list to the grid variable which represents each row and stores all the values within this row.
-The innter loop then iterates through all the columns of the grid.
+The inner loop then iterates through all the columns of the grid.
 Within this loop, we append a value of 0 to the list of the row we are currently working on (indexed by the j variable).
 This creates a grid of zeros which will store the heat value of each cell in the grid.
 For a 3x3 grid the resulting list stored in the 'grid' variable would look like this:

 ```
 [